thenewvu/minimal-ubuntu-setup/README.md

 ## How to make it ?

-1. Install Unetbootin.
+1. Install `Unetbootin`.
-2. Use Unetbootin to create a bootable USB stick with Ubuntu 14.04 NetInstall x64 option.
+2. Use `Unetbootin` to create a bootable USB stick with `Ubuntu 14.04 NetInstall x64` option.
 3. Use the USB stick to install Ubuntu on the hard disk or the USB stick itself.
-4. Install git by running 'sudo apt-get install git'.
+4. Install git by running `sudo apt-get install git`.
 5. Clone this repo to your home directory `/home/<your-username>`.
 6. Be sure you're in the home directory, run the setup `sudo chmod a+x ./minimal-ubuntu-setup.sh && ./minimal-ubuntu-setup.sh`
 7. Done!